 The eastern United States just survived one of the largest snow storms in recent history.
 As such, if you cannot hide from the snow, at least admire it.

 A report from Japanese business site Nikkei suggests that Apple and Sony are in negotiations that would double Sony’s shipments to Apple in 2015.
 This could mean that Sony will soon be providing both cameras on the iPhone.

 Strange but true: We may soon live in a world where Apple’s iPhones are built by Google robots.
 Google’s robotic division is reportedly assisting Foxconn to “speed up robot deployment” at its factories.

 Apple’s Touch ID fingerprint sensor will remain exactly as is in the next iPhone, if a new rumor from semi-reliable source DigiTimes is to be believed.
 The report says Taiwan Semiconductor Manufacturing Co., (TSMC), will manufacture the sensor using the same 8-inch processing method used for the current batch.

 Everyone has run low on power for their mobile device.
 If you’re like me, you usually have a charging cable handy, but then you need to find a USB port, or charger to plug it into.
 Or you carry a Mophie-type charging device with you, but you have to keep that charged in order to tap into its reserve, and it takes up space in your backpack… UGH!

 Wallpaper Weekends is a series that works to bring you stunning, high quality wallpapers for your iPad, iPhone, and/or iPod Touch.
-To celebrate this quasi-religious holiday on May the 4th, we present a taste of the good and bad.
+Around the world, everyone is prepping for the Winter Olympics in Sochi, Russia.